 In the era of modern physics, the role of light scattering is even more important.
 Of course, light is still a natural and feasible way of probing the state of the material with which it interacts.
-For example, at the time of the first realizations of Bose-Einstein condensates, the properties of light scattering from BECs were widely discussed and a number of proposals for employing light scattering to detect BECs were raised.
+For example, at the time of the first realizations of Bose-Einstein condensates, the properties of light scattering from BECs were widely discussed, and a number of proposals for employing light scattering to detect BECs were raised.
 Characteristic details in the line shape for light scattered from BECs were predicted for different configurations.
-Though much trickier than one might wish, it is in principle possible to verity the existence of a Bose-Einstein condensate by spectral measurements of the scattered radiation from an atomic sample.
+Though much more complex than one might wish, it is in principle possible to verity the existence of a Bose-Einstein condensate by spectral measurements of the scattered radiation from an atomic sample.
 Another example of theoretical proposal is probing quantum statistics of atoms in an optical lattice by light scattering.
 In practice, for instance, an experiment that uses light scattering to determine the relative phase of two Bose-Einstein condensates has been carried out.

 Furthermore, in the context of quantum measurement theory, light scattering is likely to be a common probe for nondestructive measurements, continuous observation, and feedback control.
 For example, a nondestructive measurement to probe the quantum state of a 1D Bose gas using off-resonant light scattering was proposed.
 Another example is monitoring continuously and non-destructively the number of atoms in a Bose-Einstein condensate by light scattering while the atoms oscillate back and forth between two sides of a double-well trap.

 From an even broader perspective, understanding light-matter interactions, including light scattering, is critical for the work on controlling quantum systems, which in turn opens the way for practical techniques such as quantum computer and quantum communication.
-One approach to control the light-matter interaction is cavity quantum electrodynamics cavity QED.
+One approach to control light-matter interaction is cavity quantum electrodynamics cavity QED.
 In general, a weak coupling between the cavity field and the atoms leads to modifications of the internal state of the atoms.
-In the strong coupling case, atoms and photons are entangled, this being the basis for many interesting applications.
+In the strong coupling case atoms and photons are entangled, which is the basis for many interesting applications.
 Many fascinating experiments have been performed on phenomena such as photon blockade.

 Another way to control light-matter interactions is to interface light with an atomic ensemble.
 To be specific, optically thick atomic ensembles can be efficiently interfaced with light so that the quantum features of light-matter interactions are preserved.
 In recent years, this approach has become a very active area of research.
 Nonetheless, developing a thorough understanding of the optical response of a dense atomic ensemble to light is a challenging task.
 Suppose that light scatters repeatedly between the atoms.
 Comparing to ensembles of independent or weakly correlated atoms, strong correlations between the atoms induced by multiple scattering may dramatically alter the way the light and the atoms interact.
 In effect, the entire material sample may respond cooperatively to light.

-Experimentally, the cooperative effects in light scattering have been studied intensively in recent decades.
-Superradiant Rayleigh scattering from a Bose-Einstein condensate was studied and cooperative Mie scattering from an ultracold atomic cloud was observed.
-Moreover, recent experiments demonstrated that the density fluctuations in the atomic cloud tend to suppress cooperativity, and that the cooperativity generates a shift of the optical transition frequency that depends on the density and geometry of the atomic sample.
+Experimentally, the cooperative effects of light scattering have been studied intensively in recent decades.
+Super-radiant Rayleigh scattering from a Bose-Einstein condensate was studied, and cooperative Mie scattering from an ultracold atomic cloud was observed.
+Moreover, recent experiments demonstrated that the density fluctuations in the atomic cloud tend to suppress cooperativity, and that cooperativity generates a shift of the optical transition frequency that depends on the density and geometry of the atomic sample.
 The cooperative effects also lead to the phenomenon that the radiation pressure of a laser beam would be modified by the scattered photons.